oleghabchak/Timer/README.md

 # Timer
-This timer I create for Inverita test task Unfortunately, I was not able to fully implement the tasks
+This timer I create for Inverita test task ,unfortunately
+I was not able to fully implement the tasks